studio-b12/goat/docs/book/src/command-line-tool/index.md

   Do not abort the batch execution on error.

 - **`--no-color`**
-  Supress colored log output.
+  Suppress colored log output.

 - **`--params PARAMS`, ` -p PARAMS`**
-  Pass parameters in parameter files.
+  Pass parameters defined in parameter files.
 These can be either TOML, YAML or JSON files.
 If you want to pass multiple parameter files, specify each one with its own parameter.
   *Example: `-p ./local.toml -p ~/credentials.yaml`*

 - **`--silent`, ` -s`**
-  Disables all logging output.
+  Disable all logging output.
 Only `print` and `println` statements will be printed.
 This is especially useful if you want to use Goatfiles within other scripts.

 - **`--skip SKIP`**
   Section(s) to be skipped during execution.